No. of Children: 8

 Unconditional acceptance is at the core of the young person’s sense of safety.

-Curiosity, without judgment, is how we help young girls become aware of their inner life, reflect upon the reasons for their behaviour, and then communicate it to their parents or therapist.
+Curiosity, without judgement, is how we help young girls become aware of their inner life, reflect upon the reasons for their behaviour, and then communicate it to their parents or therapist.
 Curiosity is wondering about the meaning behind the behaviour for the young person.
 Curiosity lets the young person know that the adults understand.

 Empathy lets the young person feel the adult’s compassion for them.
 Being empathic means the adult actively showing the young person that the young person’s inner life is important to the adult and he or she wants to be with the young person in their hard times.